Corporate governance

 We are the largest payer of PRRT and among Australia’s top tax contributors1.

-Since 2011 Woodside has paid more than A$18 billion in Australian taxes, royalties and levies2.
-In this same time period, Woodside has also paid wages to Australian employees which have generated A$4.1 billion in Pay as you go (PAYG) withholding – which goes back into towns, communities and cities all over Australia.
+Since 2011 Woodside has paid more than A$21 billion in Australian taxes, royalties and levies2.
+In this same time period, Woodside has also paid wages to Australian employees which have generated more than A$4 billion in pay as you go (PAYG) withholding – which goes back into towns, communities and cities all over Australia.

 Woodside paid A$4,989 million (A$5.0 billion) in Australian taxes, royalties and levies to the Commonwealth and State governments in 2023, an 85% increase from 2022 and approximately 600% increase from the 2019-2021 periods.